 - whether or not there’s an integration plugin available for your eCommerce plugin and payment gateway (you’ll have to fund one if not)

 - what features the payment gateway offers

 - what features the payment gateway integration plugin supports (if it can tokenize cards using your payment gateway’s tokenization, etc)

 We have a guide on selecting a payment processor that has further points.

 If you use an eCommerce plugin already, we’ve also compared some of the payment gateway integration plugins available for each:

 So which payment processors do I recommend?
 That depends on whether you have a merchant account already or not.

 If you already have a merchant account (i.e., for your brick-and-mortar store), and you want to use this for your online payments as well, I’d highly recommend checking out Braintree.
-While they offer accounts with combined merchant accounts + payment gateways for new merchants, you can also use their payment processing services with an existing merchant account.
+While they offer accounts with combined merchant accounts and payment gateways for new merchants, you can also use their payment processing services with an existing merchant account.
 They have fantastic customer service, and they offer tons of great tools and features for merchants.

 Stripe is also one of my favorites, and we’ve written about why you should use Stripe since it’s really easy to get set up.
-They offer combined merchant accounts + payment gateway services, so you’ll be up and running within minutes, and almost every eCommerce platform anywhere integrates with Stripe.
+They offer combined merchant accounts and payment gateway services, so you’ll be up and running within minutes, and almost every eCommerce platform anywhere integrates with Stripe.